71% of individuals released from prison are rearrested within five years.

 Catch up on the latest news, participant spotlights, and more.

-Concordance Names Scott Brown To Its Board of Directors
+Concordance Names Dr. Roderick Nunn to Its Board of Directors